Red-billed leiothrix: Distribution and habitat

 The species was introduced to the Hawaiian Islands in 1918 and spread to all the forested islands except Lanai.
 Its population on Oahu crashed in the 1960s and it disappeared from Kauai, but is now common and increasing on Oahu.
 The leiothrix was released in Western Australia but it failed to become established.
 This species was also introduced in Great Britain but permanent establishment was thought to be unsuccessful, although a cluster of sightings in 2020–2022 in southern England suggests that some colonies may have been established.
-It was introduced to France, where it is now established in several areas, and Spain where it is increasing and spreading from the Collserola Park.
+It was introduced to France, where it is now established in several areas, Spain where it is increasing and spreading from the Collserola Park, and Portugal.
 In Japan, naturalised populations of what is probably the nominate subspecies of this species have been recorded since the 1980s and it has become established in central and southwestern Japan.
 It is also established on the Mascarene island of Réunion.
 The species has also been introduced in Italy where three major populations can be identified (Tuscany and Liguria, Latium, Colli Euganei) and there are several areas at high risk of invasion.